 Other Dry Seeded Crops & Resources

 This process can be more or less used for most dry seed harvesting, with some variation.
 There are a few exceptions, such as corn, however.
-To get more specifics on seed saving for other crops, you can take a look at the great seed saving resources on our website (http://www.highmowingseeds.com/cultural-disease-and-seed-saving-information.html).
+To get more specifics on seed saving for other crops, check out these great resources:

 - Ashworth, Suzanne.
 Seed to Seed: Seed Saving and Growing Techniques for Vegetable Gardeners.

 - Deppe, Carol.
 Breed You Own Vegetable Varieties: The Gardener's & Farmer's Guide to Plant Breeding & Seed Saving